-nvironment without risks to health and safety: re that each piece of equipment is safe to ect staff and clients from injury and illness ire building and structural environments are for workers and others accessing the sites.
-In place systems linked to safety such as risk agement, hazard identification and continuous ovement. workers in the safe use, handling and storage uipment, buildings and substances of equipment, manual handling, and use of substances Monitor and respond to all hazards and risks to eliminate or reduce risks to all people accessing site including PCBUs, officers, supervisors, workers, contractors, clients and visitors Schedule regular safety checks for equipment and environment.
+Title Delegated Officer Duties Person Conducting Business Board Members Provide an environment without risks to health and safety: Ensure that each piece of equipment is safe to protect staff and clients from injury and illness Ensure building and structural environments are safe for workers and others accessing the sites.
+Put in place systems linked to safety such as risk management, hazard identification and continuous improvement.
+Train workers in the safe use, handling and storage of equipment, buildings and substances Train workers on WHS policies and procedures, use of equipment, manual handling, and use of substances Monitor and respond to all hazards and risks to eliminate or reduce risks to all people accessing site including PCBUs, officers, supervisors, workers, contractors, clients and visitors Schedule regular safety checks for equipment and environment.
 Officer Centre Manager Ensure all emergencies, injuries, illnesses, incidents, hazards and risks (with current responses) are recorded and CEO informed who will then take to Board as relevant.
 Respond and inform the CEO in a timely manner Undertake Orientation to ensure staff have knowledge and skills of how to use the equipment, manual handling, use of PPE and safety processes.
 Attends and runs WHS Committee Meetings with WHS officers Collaborates in the implementation of WHS systems.
 Complies with WHS policies and procedures.
 Reviews work areas to ensure safety.
 WHS Officer Assistant Manager Works with Officer to acquire and keep up-to-date knowledge of public health and safety matters; and Reviews hazards and risks to gain an understanding of the nature of activities causing the issue in the workplace Works with the Officer to ensure that workers have appropriate resources and processes available to eliminate or minimise risks to health and safety from the relevant activities; and Attend and run WHS Committee meetings.
 Consult with Officer and PCBU in the establishment of safety systems and schedules.
 Collaborate in the implementation of any new WHS systems.
 Reviews environment reports to ensure workers are leaving work areas in a safe manner.
 Worker All staff Follow all WHS policies and procedures Ensure all others are safe in the environment Ensure own work area is left in a safe manner - putting away equipment, returning any chemicals to correct storage areas Use equipment as per instructions Return equipment to the required area.
 Undertakes correct Manual Handling techniques Use PPE equipment as required by procedures.
-Report any hazard or risk to WHS Officer

-Follow instructions set down by PCBU

-Complete all training and follow instructions

-Attend WHS Committee meetings

-Collaborate with implementation to new WHS
+Report any hazard or risk to WHS Officer Follow instructions set down by PCBU Complete all training and follow instructions Attend WHS Committee meetings Collaborate with implementation to new WHS systems.

-systems.